Our M.A. & Ed.M. Virtual Open House was on Wednesday, December 15, 2021. View it here.

 The Higher Education program hosts a number of events for students to promote learning outside the classroom and foster a sense of community within the program.
 Every semester, we offer professional development and social opportunities.
 Programming and professional development events are announced via our program website and through our program listserv.
 All admitted students are added to our program listserv.

-For more information, please visit the Student Affairs website:
+For more information, please visit the Office of Graduate Student Life and Development’s website:

 Graduate Writing Center